 Posted on January 4, 2018 — 2 Minutes Read

-‘The history of all hitherto existing society is the history of class struggles’ is what Karl Marx, one of the most influential revolutionaries and a lesser-known philosopher, believed to be the core of the problem with capitalism and the capitalist mode of production, and is how he started the dialogue in The Communist Manifesto, a call to the oppressed proletariat around the world to rise against the bourgeoisie.
+‘The history of all hitherto existing society is the history of class struggles’ is what Karl Marx, one of the most influential revolutionaries and a lesser-known philosopher believes to be the core of the problem with capitalism and the capitalist mode of production, and is how he starts the dialogue in The Communist Manifesto, as a call to the oppressed proletariat around the world to rise against the bourgeoisie.
 The solution to class struggle, Marx suggests, is the abolishment of social class, for it is the source of all conflicts, as well as of money and state, for they are instruments of oppression by one social class over another.
 Means of production will be owned in common instead of by the few in private.

-History, as it always does, revealed the true colour of the communist state, and perhaps of the human nature as well.
-The communist state established common ownership of the means of production to remove social classes and, in the process, annihilated the oppressive instrument of money.
-Oppression and struggle, however, did not go away.
-The unending pursuit of money instead transformed into the unending pursuit of political power in the communist state.
-It would then seem that it was not the social class that induced that struggle, rather it was the other way around.
+History, as it always does, reveals the true depth of the class struggle, and perhaps of the human nature as well.
+One communist state establishes common ownership of the means of production in an attempt to remove social classes and, in the process, annihilates the oppressive instrument of money.
+Oppression and struggle, however, do not go away.
+The unending pursuit of money instead transforms into an unending pursuit of political power.
+It would suggest then that it was not the social class that induced the conflicts and struggle, that it was rather the other way around.
 Social class was, perhaps, yet another instrument for the manifestation of the conflicts between men.
 Conflicts that are perhaps intrinsic to men, that are perhaps, sadly, intrinsic to the human nature.